The Weight of Our Stuff

 Stress increases cortisol levels which can result in hormone imbalances, mental and emotional fatigue, metabolic challenges, increased blood pressure, unregulated sleep cycles, clear decision making, and anxiety which can all sabotage and hinder our weight-loss efforts.

-If our spaces are constantly signaling too much, too weighty, too heavy, our bodies receive those signals and can mirror back the messages they receive.
+If our spaces are constantly signaling too much, too weighty, or too heavy, our bodies receive those signals and can mirror back the messages they receive.
+If our home remains heavy, our physical bodies can also remain heavy.

 If we decide to take a weight-loss journey but don’t take our environment and the role it plays into consideration, we miss an opportunity to implement an important piece of the weight-loss puzzle.